Viacheslav Chornovil: Journalistic and party career

-Following his graduation Chornovil became an editor at Lviv Television (now Suspilne Lviv) in July 1960, where he had previously worked as an assistant from January of the same year.
+Following his graduation, Chornovil became an editor at Lviv Television (now Suspilne Lviv) in July 1960, where he had previously worked as an assistant from January of the same year.
+He wrote scripts for the channel's youth programming.
+During this time, Chornovil also took up literary criticism, focusing particularly on the works of Hrinchenko, Taras Shevchenko, and Volodymyr Samiilenko.
+Some of it also appeared on TV - for example, in 1962 he broadcast features on Mykhailo Stelmakh, Vasyl Chumak and the Young Muse group.
 During this time, he possibly met and interacted with Zenovii Krasivskyi, who was studying television journalism at the University of Lviv.
 Much like Chornovil, Krasivskyi would later become a leader of the dissident movement.
-Chornovil wrote scripts for the channel's youth programming.
-During this time, Chornovil also took up literary criticism, focusing particularly on the works of Hrinchenko, Taras Shevchenko, and Volodymyr Samiilenko.
-Some of it also appeared on TV - for example, in 1962 he broadcast features on Mykhailo Stelmakh, Vasyl Chumak and the Young Muse group.